Internships

 Pathways

-- Work with community partners such as Alyssa Burnett Center (ABC) to lead environmental education events
+- Collaborate with partners such as the Alyssa Burnett Center (ABC) for programming

 Place-Based Environmental Education Kit Development